GHS Capstone Experience

 Completion of 40 hours of Community Service earns students one credit that is required by the Board of Education for graduation.
 Community service forms and resources can be found here.

-At the end of their senior year, students will present their portfolio in front of a panel of teachers, administrators, community members, and members of the Board of Education, that will determine if they have completed their requirements to graduate.
+At the end of their senior year, students will present their gallery in front of a panel of teachers, administrators, community members, and members of the Board of Education, that will determine if they have completed their requirements to graduate.